apollux/dashy/Readme.md

 - Multi monitor aware
 - Group urls to always be visible on the same monitor
-- Configurable refresh interval per URLs
+- Configurable refresh interval per URL

 ## Installation